 Ecomedia is an emerging framework that views all media technologies and communications as embedded within a material and environmental reality.

-Teaching Ecomedia is designed to be proactive, providing tools and approaches that can be applied in a variety of learning environments.
+Ecomedia Literacy is designed to be proactive, providing tools and approaches that can be applied in a variety of learning environments.

 - A practical guide for educators of media studies, cultural studies and digital humanities to incorporate ecomedia concepts into their curriculum and teaching methods.